 Every year people call in for service on their air conditioner and the diagnosis is usually refrigerant loss.

-Loss of refrigerant is not a normal part of an AC system’s operation and indicates there’s most likely a refrigerant leak.
+Loss of refrigerant, also known as coolant or freon, is not a normal part of an AC system’s operation and indicates there’s most likely a refrigerant leak.
 A properly running AC system circulates and maintains the same amount of refrigerant, it does not lose refrigerant over time.

 What Causes Refrigerant Leaks?

 It’s a common misconception that refrigerant is slowly depleted as part of an AC system’s cooling process.
 But the truth is low refrigerant levels are caused by small puncture holes that allow the refrigerant to escape.

 Refrigerant leaks can be caused by several things, such as:

 - Corrosion of copper tube walls of the indoor coil